K-Irungu/Tabibu/README.md

 Via the Nav bar, the user may navigate to:
 - "Our Specialists" - where a list of all specialists available for bookings can be found, along with their respective specialties
 - "Book" - where one can create a new appointment with a selected specialist
 - "View Appointments" - where one can view all the appointments made.
-Here, useful functionality has been included that enables the user to edit/update the patient name and/or doctor name for a selected appointment.
+Here, useful functionality has been included that enables the user to edit/update the patient name and/or doctor name for a selected appointment, as well as delete that appointment.

 # Technologies Used
 React Js